-Nature Definition nature#binary A nature of a binary file with unknown or unspecified encoding or format. nature#catalog A nature of a NIEM model package description (MPD) catalog file format. nature#changelog A nature of a NIEM model package description (MPD) changelog format. nature#character A nature of a character encoded file. nature#core-update A nature of a NIEM core update model package description (MPD). nature#csv A nature of a Comma Separated Value (CSV) file. nature#doc A nature of a Microsoft Office Word file (includes doc and docx). nature#domain-update A nature of a NIEM domain update model package description (MPD). nature#eiem A nature of a NIEM Enterprise Information Exchange Model (EIEM) model package description (MPD). nature#file-set A nature of a set of files that are grouped for a specified purpose. nature#gif A nature of an image file in Graphic Interchange Format (GIF). nature#html A nature of a file in the W3C HyperText Markup Language (HTML) format. nature#iepd A nature of a NIEM Information Exchange Package Documentation (IEPD) model package description (MPD). nature#image A nature of an image file with unknown or unspecified format. nature#jpg A nature of an image file in Joint Photographic Experts Group (JPEG or JPG) format. nature#mdb A nature of a file in Microsoft Office Access database format (includes mdb and mdbx). nature#mpd A nature of a NIEM model package description (MPD). nature#owl A nature of a file in the W3C Web Ontology Language (OWL) format. nature#pdf A nature of a file in Adobe Portable Document Format (PDF). nature#png A nature of an image file in Portable Network Graphics (PNG) format. nature#ppt A nature of a Microsoft PowerPoint presentation file (includes ppt and pptx). nature#rdf A nature of a file in the W3C Resource Description Framework (RDF) format. nature#release A nature of a NIEM release model package description (MPD). nature#schematron A nature of a file in Schematron format. nature#svg A nature of a file in Scalable Vector Graphic (SVG) format. nature#text A nature of a plain text file. nature#vsd A nature of a file in Microsoft Visio diagram format (includes vsd and vdx). nature#wantlist A nature of a NIEM wantlist file. nature#wsdl A nature of a file in the W3C Web Services Description Language (WSDL) format. nature#xhtml A nature of a file in the W3C XML HyperText Markup Language format. nature#xls A nature of a Microsoft Excel spreadsheet file (includes xls and xlsx). nature#xmi A nature of a file in the Object Management Group (OMG) XML Metadata Interchange (XMI) format. nature#xml A nature of a file in the W3C eXtensible Markup Language (XML) format. nature#xsd A nature of a file in the W3C XML Schema format. nature#xslt A nature of a file in the W3C XML Stylesheet Language (XSL) Tranformations (XSLT) format (includes both xsl and xslt). nature#zip A nature of a compressed archive in PKZIP format. http://www.w3.org/2002/07 /owl#Thing The most general OWL class of all individuals; a superclass of all OWL classes.
+nature#binary A nature of a binary file with unknown or unspecified encoding or format. nature#character A nature of a character encoded file. nature#csv A nature of a Comma Separated Value (CSV) file. nature#doc A nature of a Microsoft Office Word file (includes doc and docx). nature#file A nature of a set of files with only a single member. nature#file-set A nature of a set of files that are grouped for a specified purpose. nature#gif A nature of an image file in Graphic Interchange Format (GIF). nature#html A nature of a file in the W3C HyperText Markup Language (HTML) format. nature#image A nature of an image file with unknown or unspecified format. nature#jpg A nature of an image file in Joint Photographic Experts Group (JPEG or JPG) format. nature#mdb A nature of a file in Microsoft Office Access database format (includes mdb and mdbx). nature#niem-artifact A nature of a file or file set (i.e., an artifact) in a NIEM MPD. nature#niem-conformant- schema-document A nature of a NIEM schema document that is described by and conforms to the NIEM NDR. nature#niem-constraint- schema A nature of an XML schema that defines additional constraints on XML instances beyond those that can be enforced by the corresponding exchange, extension or subset schemas, or by the NIEM Naming and Design Rules for XML instances. nature#niem-core-update A nature of a NIEM core update model package description (MPD). nature#niem-domain-update A nature of a NIEM domain update model package description (MPD). nature#niem-eiem A nature of a NIEM Enterprise Information Exchange Model (EIEM) model package description (MPD). nature#niem-exchange- schema A nature of an XML schema that is a root schema (and declares a root element) for an IEPD. nature#niem-extension- schema A nature of an XML schema that extends a NIEM release in accordance with the NIEM Naming and Design Rules. nature#niem-iepd A nature of a NIEM Information Exchange Package Documentation (IEPD) model package description (MPD). nature#niem-incremental- schema A nature of an XML schema within a NIEM domain update that represents incremental changes to an existing NIEM domain. nature#niem-mpd A nature of a NIEM model package description (MPD). nature#niem-mpd-catalog A nature of a NIEM model package description (MPD) catalog file format. nature#niem-mpd-changelog A nature of a NIEM model package description (MPD) change log (formal or informal).